 Sub plans were last on my list of things to do for my first years of teaching.
 I was planning for the next week ahead, not a hypothetical just in case plan!
 A whole sub binder?
 I was definitely NOT that prepared.

-I finally perfected my Sub Binder.
-I’m sharing it with you with some FREE plans from several teacher-authors.
+I finally perfected my Sub Binder and I’m sharing it with you!
 You will need to print and add some of your own things (hello, rosters and seating charts), but the framework is here for you!

 What’s in the Sub Binder: